OwO-master/Unity-Input-System-Controller-Test/README.md

 5. runInBackground doesn't work.
 Unity window must be focus. (because direct access??)

 -----
-Bugs need to be fixed & Something I want to add.
+Bugs need to be fixed & Something I want to add.</br>
-"Buttons" on the DualShock image are not stable if you connect 2 or more controllers.(2019.04.26) Add Xbox / Switch PRO image and will switch image by current select.
+"Buttons" on the DualShock image are not stable if you connect 2 or more controllers.(2019.04.26)</br>
+Add Xbox / Switch PRO image and will switch image by current select.
 (ADD)

 -----
-2019.04.26
+2019.04.26</br>
-Multiple Controller Support
+Multiple Controller Support</br>

-2019.04.25
+2019.04.25</br>
-Project Created!
+Project Created!</br>